Opinion: Women in Turkey (and elsewhere) are not fair game | DW | 31.08.2019

 On August 18, 38-year-old Emine Bulut met her ex-husband in a cafe to discuss custody of their daughter.
 During the discussion, the man felt he was being "insulted" (that's how he characterized it later) and repeatedly stabbed Bulut with a knife.
 "I don't want to die," she called out, as her daughter begged: "Mum, please don't die!"
 She later succumbed to her injuries in hospital.

 A video of the attack published online has sparked outrage in Turkey.
-Since the attack, thousands have taken to the streets to protest violence against women.
-Celebrities, politicians and Istanbul soccer clubs Besiktas and Fenerbahce have denounced the murder, with Fenerbahce players wearing black shirts emblazoned with #EmineBulut.
+Since the attack, thousands of women have taken to the streets to protest violence, many holding signs saying "We want to live!"
+Celebrities, politicians from both the ruling and opposition parties and Istanbul soccer clubs Besiktas and Fenerbahce have denounced the murder, with Fenerbahce players wearing black shirts emblazoned with #EmineBulut.

 This despite the fact that Turkey has ratified the Council of Europe's 2011 Istanbul Convention that aims to prevent and combat violence against women, like almost all of the 47 member states.
 The Turkish government, however, has since failed to implement the numerous measures to protect women from violence stipulated in the document.